-This article was written by Karl Dahlke.
+This open letter was written by Karl Dahlke in February of 2017.
 You can visit my home page, or follow me on twitter or facebook.

 In many towns the police have become our masters, rather than our public servants.
 Profiling, abuse, brutality, and even simple incompetence are at an all-time high.
 To be sure, mandatory body cameras, and the "Police Data Initiative" will help, but other structural changes are required.
 I hope you will consider the ideas put forth in this letter.

 I would like to draw an analogy between the police and airport security.
 Prior to 9/11 airport security was haphazard, each airport hiring its own company to screen the passengers.
 Some agents were well trained, some were not.
 Some equipment was state of the art, some was hand-me-down xray machines from a nearby hospital.
 Some workers were courteous, some were rude.
 Some airports were vigilant, and some were lax.
 There was no economy of scale in training, in hiring, or in the purchase of equipment, and when a worker moved from one city to another he had to apply with a brand new company if he wanted to keep his job.
 It was a gross patchwork of inefficiency.
 So, after 9/11, George W. Bush federalized airport security under the Transportation Safety Administration.
 This was wise and long overdue.
 There was, unfortunately, considerable pushback at the time.
 A little company running airport security in a little town, raising nepotism to new hights, did not want to be taken over by the big bad federal government, and as expected, libertarians came out of the woodwork.
 For once, and this is rare, fear forced us to do the right thing.
 In the name of fighting terrorism, Bush pushed the bill through Congress, and they really couldn't say no. A decade later the advantages of the TSA are clear.